by: Gerhild Fulson / Cookbook Author, Blogger, German Oma!

 This method of how to make homemade pretzels, aka Brezeln, is so easy.
 Crispy on the outside, yet with a soft center.
 It's a beginner-easy recipe that will have you hooked on homemade pretzels.

 Why, you can even make pretzel buns, aka Laugenbrötchen, using the same method.
 Make them either round or oblong and as small or as large as you want.

 NOTE: I've changed the recipe since I first posted it, so you'll want to take a look at how I make it now.
 It's even better and actually easier.

 Making authentic German pretzels involves dunking into a caustic lye bath, lye being sodium hydroxide.
 The recipe below is a lot safer and here's how.
 Make Oma's German pretzels by dunking into a BAKED baking soda solution.

-The only pretzels I knew over here in Canada are the small little hard, salty things one buys in bags as snack foods.
+The only pretzel I knew over here in Canada was that little hard pretzel.
+Those small little hard, salty things one buys in bags as snack foods.

 They're alright, but I always wondered what people saw in them.
-When I saw them for sale, large and bread-like, I just never bothered with them.
+When I saw them for sale in Germany, large and bread-like, I just never bothered with them.

 That is, until my recent trip to Germany.
-Accidentally, I had a "laugen" roll.
-It looked very similar to the soft pretzels, only it was a round roll with cuts in the top and sprinkled with coarse salt.
-After that, I indulged in German pretzels!
+Accidentally, I had a Laugenbrötchen.
+It looked very similar to the German soft pretzels, only it was a round roll with cuts in the top and sprinkled with coarse salt.
+After that, I indulged in traditional Bavarian pretzels whenever I could!